 One of my favorite recipes in my cookbook Duck, Duck, Goose: The Ultimate Guide to Cooking Waterfowl, Both Farmed and Wild is a Thai green curry duck.
-This is an alternate version, one that’s every bit as popular in Thailand.
+This red curry duck is an alternate version, one that’s every bit as popular in Thailand.

 I consider myself a pretty good cook, but whenever I venture outside the Western tradition I try to seek out people who know more about the food than I do.
 In this case, my friend Jax Phongsavath’s mom.
 Jax is as American as I am, but her mom is from Thailand.

-So nervously I ran my green curry past her.
+Nervously, I ran my green curry past her.
 I was overjoyed to get the “Thai Mom Seal of Approval” for that recipe.
-Only thing Jax said to me was that her mom usually made red curry with duck.
+Only thing Jax said to me was that her mom usually made Thai red curry with duck.